fedusiv/feditor/README.md

 # F(edusiv)editor

-Feditor is GUI, SDL based fully keyboard controllable text editor.
+Feditor is GUI, raylib based fully keyboard controllable text editor.

-I like neovim and vscode

-I tired to make proper config for my neovim use

-I like vscode but want to be this more arranged for my willings and needs
+I like neovim and vscode, but want to be this more arranged for my willings and needs

 That's why I want to combine neovim and vscode:
 * To have easy on-fly understandings how to use it.